carbeck/ayerinumbers/README.md

 AYERINUMBERS.PY
 ===============

 Converts numbers to [Ayeri](http://benung.nfshost.com) number words.
-So far (February 4, 2015) only converts integer numbers, no fractions.
+It currently only converts integer numbers, no fractions decimal or otherwise.

 Executing the Script
 --------------------